n00bsaiboth/n00bsaiboth.github.io/about.markdown

 permalink: /about/
 ---

 Proud light entrepreneuer of [infected-design](https://infected-design.net).
-At the moment, I'm a full time developer at [Citrus](https://citrus.fi/me).
+At the moment, I'm a full time developer trainee at [Citrus](https://citrus.fi/me).

 My interests range from Open Source to Information Security.
 I am also interested in web development, Cryptocurrencies, and zeitgeist movement.